arthexai/Meditation-reminder/README.md

         \"conversation_initiation_client_data\": {
           \"type\": \"conversation_initiation_client_data\",
           \"dynamic_variables\": {
-            \"name\": \"John\",
+            \"name\": \"om\",
             \"last_session_date\": \"yesterday\",
             \"sessions_completed\": 5
           },
           \"conversation_config_override\": {
             \"agent\": {
               \"prompt\": {
-                \"prompt\": \"You are Shakti, a meditation reminder assistant.
-Speak calmly and peacefully.
-Ask if they want to share anything, then close with: 'Alright, I'll leave you now with your stillness.
-Breathe gently and enjoy your practice.
-Namaste.'\"
+                \"prompt\": \"You are Shakti, a calm meditation assistant.
+You are here to remind them about there meditation session.
+After reminding, ask: would you like to ask or share anything?
+Take 3 sec pause, If the person do not reply, end the conversation peacefully.\"
               }
             }
           }